rmjjjt/futuro_cube_manual/pawn-specialties/default-parameters.md

 Definition of a function can be done with some parameters having default values.
 Later, when calling this function, the parameter does not have to be passed.

-Many functions are structured in way that these default parameters are in last place and during call, they are simply not mentioned.
+Many functions are structured in a way that these default parameters are in last place, so during the call they are simply not mentioned.

 ```c
 // Function definition